- OS: Windows, Mac

 Download & Setup

 Use the links below to download the desired version of ndSync.
+(To manually upgrade to a new version, simply exit out of ndSync.
+There is no need to uninstall the currently installed version.)

 NOTE: The download links below will default to the Vault (US) Service, unless the Host has already been set on the workstation.